OctoPrint/plugins.octoprint.org/_plugins/finetunerptr.md

 id: finetunerptr
 title: OctoPrint-Finetunerptr
-description: Control important maintainance and calibration settings easy accessible from a dropdown-button in the navbar.
+description: Control important maintenance and calibration settings easy accessible from a dropdown-button in the navbar.
 author: Andreas Bruckmann
 license: AGPLv3